 Apply sort, set in place, shine, standardize & sustain in the warehouse

-Based on 5 Japanese words that begin with ‘S’, the 5S Philosophy hones in on effective work place organization and standardized work procedures.
-When correctly implemented, it reduces waste, increases efficiency, and overall work quality.
+Based on 5 Japanese words that begin with “S,” the 5S Philosophy homes in on effective work place organization and standardized work procedures.
+When correctly implemented, it reduces waste and increases efficiency and overall work quality.
 You’ll also have a safer, more effective operation and employees who are more checked in than they were before.
 It simplifies work flow and helps you find inefficiency.
-You may see things like empty flow racks, needless processes, over stocking, redundant operations, looming maintenance problems, and more.
+You may see things like empty flow racks, needless processes, over stocking, redundant operations, looming maintenance problems and more.

 1. Seiri – (Sort)

-Once you have these non-essential items identified, classify them as (1) Waste, or (2) Valuable, but not critical.
+Once you have these non-essential items identified, classify them as (1) waste, or (2) valuable, but not critical.
 Dispose or store these items outside the work cell.
-When you sort these items, consider whether it’s essential, used occasionally, or never at all.
+When you sort these items, consider whether it’s essential, used occasionally or never used at all.